Quiz Game Software Support

 2) I just purchased a new laptop.
 How do I "DeRegister" Extreme Bingo off the old machine so that I don't have to purchase a new license?

-3) How do I move the catalogs I made with Extreme Bingo from one machine to another?
+3) How do I move my data ("Catalogs" and bingo "Cards" files) I made with Extreme Bingo from one machine to another?

 NOTE: The XML files do not store your media, like music or videos.
 The media needs to be moved over in a second operation.
 It is best to move your media into the exact same path on your destination machine as the path from your source machine.
-If you do not put the media in the same path then Extreme Bingo will prompt you to repair the XML files.
+If you do not put the media in the same path then Extreme Bingo will prompt you to "Repair XML Files".
 Extreme Bingo can do the repair for you, however it is just easiest to move the media files into the same folder as it was on your former machine.
 For example, if you music was in C:MP3, then you will want to move your media to C:MP3 on your secondary machine.
+However, if the music was in C:MP3 on your source and you move them to C:MY MP3, then when the "Repair" option appears in Extreme Bingo, select "MY MP3" as the folder that contains your media files.

 4) I already purchased the software but the keys dept is telling me that I have to purchase another key for an additional machine.
 Why?